pythonanywhere/help_pages/articles/Selenium.md

 | innit        | 4.26.1  | 2025-03-19 |

 We recommend upgrading selenium for your account/virtualenv to this version.
-For example, if you're using Python 3.10, run this in a Bash console:
+For example, if you're using Python 3.10 on "innit", run this in a Bash console:

 ```bash
 pip3.10 install --user selenium==4.26.1